 John Mosley began his career at the university in 1939, when Black students were prohibited from living on campus; Mosley and five other students, who he dubbed "the lonesome boys," lived together at 228 Meldrum Street (no longer extant); nine Black students were attending CSU at that time.
-Mosley excelled at football and wrestling; when he was traveling with the football team in Salt Lake City, the entire team walked out of a movie theater, rather than stay after Mosley was told to sit in the balcony.61 When CSU played in Salt Lake City again, in 1947, Black players were prohibited from staying in the same hotel as their White teammates.62 his master's degree in Agricultural Economics at the University of Nebraska in 1918.
+Mosley excelled at football and wrestling; when he was traveling with the football team in Salt Lake City, the entire team walked out of a movie theater, rather than stay after Mosley was told to sit in the balcony.
+When CSU played in Salt Lake City again, in 1947, Black players were prohibited from staying in the same hotel as their White teammates.

+In one case, an incident of discrimination attributed to CSU appears to have taken place elsewhere.
+Adeline Kano grew up in Nebraska and Wisconsin, graduating from the University of Nebraska in 1948.
+She began a career at CSU as a research assistant in 1949.
+Her father, Hiram Hisanori Kano, emigrated from Japan and completed his master's degree in Agricultural Economics at the University of Nebraska in 1918.
 Mr. Kano farmed in Litchfield, Nebraska, and worked with the Japanese Americanization Society, teaching English and acting as a translator for immigrants.
 In 1921, Mr. Kano and an Episcopalian bishop in Nebraska helped defeat a bill in the Nebraska Legislature intended to bar Japanese residents from owning property and serving as legal guardians of their children.
 Mr. Kano subsequently became active in the Episcopalian church and was ordained as a priest in 1936.
 On December 7, 1941, shortly after conducting services at his church, Mr. Kano was arrested and interrogated by the FBI.
 Because of his family's position in Japan and his position as a leader of Japanese immigrants in Nebraska, Kano was deemed a threat to national security and sent to an internment camp.
 While being held at five different camps, Mr. Kano spent his time teaching English.
 After being released in 1944, Hiram and the Kano family moved to Wisconsin.
-After Adeline began her work at CSU, Hiram Kano and his wife moved to a small farm in Fort Collins, where Mr. Kano died in 1988.63 A friend of Adeline's anecdotally reported that CSU asked Adeline to give up a scholarship, because of her father's previous imprisonment, and she refused to do so.
+After Adeline began her work at CSU, Hiram Kano and his wife moved to a small farm in Fort Collins, where Mr. Kano died in 1988.
+A friend of Adeline's anecdotally reported that CSU asked Adeline to give up a scholarship, because of her father's previous imprisonment, and she refused to do so.
 While that story has yet to be corroborated, in 1944, 16-year-old Adeline was the valedictorian of her high school class in Scottsbluff, Nebraska.
-She was asked by the school to decline that honor, in writing, due to her father's arrest and internment during WWII; she refused, stating her father was a victim of war and had not committed any crime.64 It is likely that the informant conflated Adeline's experience in high school with her career at CSU.
+She was asked by the school to decline that honor, in writing, due to her father's arrest and internment during WWII; she refused, stating her father was a victim of war and had not committed any crime.
+It is likely that the informant conflated Adeline's experience in high school with her career at CSU.